Refining the performance of the Hurst motor

 I will now describe the process in detail…

 While the turntable is on its side note the way the shaft from above is visible from below.
 This area is shaped like a hexagon nut.
 Place the turntable on three to four tall cans, and then use a another piece of 1/4″ rod (non-bored) to support the hexagon area (especially the shaft in the center of the hexagon.)
 Ideally, the rod would be supported by a solid surface rather than just your hand.
-When I tackle this mod, I plan to use a small piece of two by four and some wood shims.
 Whatever you use, the rod needs to FIRMLY hold the spindle of the motor so it won’t pop out, when, in the next step, you strike the spindle from above.

 You are now ready to clean up the slop.
-Place the bored rod over the spindle so that it makes contact with the gold/brass colored collar.
+Place the bored rod (or socket) over the spindle so that it makes contact with the gold/brass colored collar.
 Hold the rod as perpendicular to the motor as possible, and then give the rod two firm taps with the plastic mallet or small ball peen hammer.